-In this tutorial, I’ll create a magical picture and tell you how to create a popular and beautiful coloring to your pictures.
-I’ll start tutorial by creating a background, color correction, and adding details.
+In this tutorial, I'll create a magical picture and tell you how to create a popular and beautiful coloring to your pictures.
+I'll start the tutorial by creating a background, color correction, and adding details.
 Then I add the model and supplement the composition of the first elements of the plan and dragonflies.
-The next step is to create the golden bird, and work on the color effects.
-In the final part I will tell you how to create a beautiful coloring and sharpening.
-Download all attachment links, a little logic, a good mood and be sure to have Photoshop beginning with CS version.
+The next step is to create the golden bird and work on the color effects.
+In the final part, I will tell you how to create beautiful coloring and sharpening.
+Download all attachment links, a little logic, a good mood, and be sure to have Photoshop beginning with CS version.

 - Anett Frozen Ice Queen - anettfrozen